Wikidata/primarysources/backend/README.md

    * 401: in case the token does not match the configured import token
    * 500: import failed (e.g. parse error)

+## Delete Statements

+The delete service allows to delete all statements with a specified state from the database.

+Request:

+    POST /delete?state=<state>&token=<token>

+The state is one of "approved", "wrong", "othersource", "blacklisted", "duplicate".
+The token is a kind of password configurable in config.json that is used as a very simple authentication mechanism.
+It is recommended to protect this service also on the webserver level (e.g. using HTTP authentication or IP-based access control).

 ## Content Negotiation

 GET requests to the backend webservices currently support 3 different serialization formats that